-Points to Remember – Defined benefit plans (DBP) are better and mostly preferred for workers and employers because of the plan is considered more secure in comparison to the Define contribution plan (DCP) as its pensions can be easily predicted and it cost employers less to what DCP costs.
+Points to Remember – Defined benefit plans (DBP) are better and mostly preferred for workers and employers because the program is considered more secure than the Define contribution plan (DCP) as its pensions can be easily predicted to cost employers less than what DCP costs.

-let’s look at how much an employee would be benefits and employers would be benefited because everyone has 1 ultimate goal, to reduce cost and maximize returns.
-Hence for the employee, its maximum returns whereas for employers its minimum cost.
+Let’s look at how much an employee and employers would benefit because everyone has one ultimate goal: to reduce costs and maximize returns.
+Therefore, employees aim for maximum returns, while employers strive for minimum costs.

-- The employee would know its retirement amount in advance (from the day it signs the DBP contact).
+- The employee would know their retirement amount in advance (from the day it signs the DBP contract).

 - Benefits are indifferent to stock market risk/fluctuations or increase/decrease in bond yield.

-- Comparing with DCP, the Defined Benefit Plan generates a higher return on investments which would include premature/ accidental death benefits to family members.
+- Compared with DCP, the Defined Benefit Plan generates a higher return on investments, including premature/ accidental death benefits to family members.

-- Due to the stable and risk-free nature of the Defined Benefit Plan, it leads to a higher workforce in the organization.
-This promotes loyalty and helps to retain valued staff
+- The stable and risk-free nature of The Defined Benefit Plan leads to a higher workforce in the organization.
+This promotes loyalty and helps to retain valued staff.

-- As these funds are a collective investment and professionally managed, the savings generate higher returns with relatively less expense (cost of hiring portfolio manager, administration charges, etc).
+- As these funds are a collective investment and professionally managed, the savings generate higher returns with relatively less expense (cost of hiring a portfolio manager, administration charges, etc.).

 Disadvantages of Defined Benefit Plans

-- Employees exactly know how much they would get on retirement, they do not have the option to increase their retirement benefit.
+- Employees know how much they will get on retirement; they do not have the option to increase their retirement benefits.

-As per voting conducted in 2008 in West Virginia which comprised of 79% of teachers voted to switch from DCP to DBP, in this survey, 70% of the voters were under the age of 40.
+According to a survey conducted in 2008 in West Virginia, which included 79% of teachers who voted to switch from DCP to DBP, 70% of the voters in this survey were under 40.

 This has been a guide to What is a Defined Benefit Plan and its Definition.
 Here we discuss the Defined Contribution Plan with its Advantages and Disadvantages.
 You can also go through our other suggested articles to learn more –